Uptown Funk: Background

 The trio recorded the song in Los Angeles, London, Memphis, New York, Toronto, and Vancouver.
 The horn parts were recorded at Daptone Records in Brooklyn with the horn sections of The Dap-Kings, Antibalas and The Hooligans playing the final version of the track.
 The drum section was first recorded at a studio owned by Mars in Los Angeles, and later rearranged in Memphis.
 The track took over 100 takes before it was finished at Ronson's studio in London.
 There were a number of drastic changes made to the track.
 One iteration featured a hard rock breakdown in the middle and a chorus in which Mars shouted, "Burn this motherfucker down!"
 At one point, the song was nearly scrapped entirely.
 They spent months working on a chorus, only to decide not to use it.
 Ronson affirmed the compositions of American band Kool & the Gang influenced them to only use a "horn line" as the chorus.
 After a show on the Moonshine Jungle Tour (2013–14), American songwriter Philip Lawrence suggested using an opening bassline; however, as he did not play bass himself, Canadian recording engineer Charles Moniz asked him to sing it.
 The "doh" vocal bassline ended up on the album.
 Some of the most progressive parts of the track were done in improvised studios set up by Moniz.

 The stress over "Uptown Funk" was so high that Ronson passed out during one session trying to perfect the guitar part.
 Two days later in Toronto they figured out the guitar part when Ronson was playing it in front of The Hooligans after 82 takes.
 Ronson explained on NPR's Fresh Air why he was so determined to make the song perfect: "When you're doing something that doesn't sound like anything else on the radio at the time, you almost need to like, iron-clad it, to make sure it gets through.
 You have to put these hooks in it.
 You've got to make sure you've got all that ear candy in it to get it through the gate."
 The record label was hesitant to release the song under the title "Uptown Funk" suggesting the alternative "Just Watch".
-In October 2014, Mike Mullaney, an assistant program director at CBS Radio/WBMX, listened to the song after it was sent for testing and called it "the greatest song of all time".
+In October 2014, Mike Mullaney, an assistant program director at CBS Radio/WBMX, listened to the song after it was sent for testing and called it "the greatest song of all time" in a tweet.
 He added, "The Ronson/Bruno tune is like JamesBrown/RickJames/TheTime jamming w/ badass brass band", describing it as "Filthy, funky" and added, "Bruno simply wails".
 Ronson feels that the song belongs more to Mars than himself.